Check window 10 / 11 user login history

 It is a tool that shows Windows 11/10 / 8 / 7 2008 / Vista logon / Logout times to users.
 It is developed by Nir Sofer.

-b) LastActivityView : (Download:click here )
+b) LastActivityView : (Download: click here )

-It is a simple tool for analyzing the operating system log and detecting the time range of the computer is on.
+It is a simple tool for analyzing the operating system log and detecting the time range the computer is on.
 It is developed by Nir Sofer.

 c)Event Log Explorer: (Download: click here )

 Event Log Explorer is a software solution that allows you to view analyze and monitor events that are registered in Microsoft Windows event logs.
-The Event Log Explorer simplifies and speeds event log review (safety, program, device, installation, directory service, DNS, and others) greatly.
+The Event Log Explorer simplifies and speeds up event log review (safety, program, device, installation, directory service, DNS, and others) greatly.

 d)ADAudit Plus

-This software can do active directory auditing, user login /logout auditing, file server auditing.
+This software can do active directory auditing, user login /logout auditing, and file server auditing.
 It does enterprise-wide auditing.

 e)LepideAuditor (Visit here)

-The report details logon and logo-off events including when from what computer and when users are logging in.
+The report details logon and logo-off events including when from the what computer and when users are logging in.
 You get reliable and immediate login details reports of network users as well.

 f) UserLock (visit here)